ClearBlade/nodejs-iot/README.md

 > Node.js idiomatic client for [ClearBlade IoT Core][product-docs].

 [ClearBlade IoT Core](https://clearblade.atlassian.net/wiki/spaces/IC/overview?homepageId=2170716228) is a fully managed service for securely connecting and managing IoT devices, from a few to millions.
-Ingest data from connected devices and build rich applications that integrate with the other big data services of the ClearBlade Platform.
+Ingest data from connected devices and build rich applications that integrate with the other big data services of the ClearBlade Platform or the Google Cloud Platform.

 - [ClearBlade IoT Core Node.js client API reference][client-docs]
 - [Clearblade IoT Core documentation][product-docs]